 The 14th Vermont Infantry at the Battle of Gettysburg

-The 14th Vermont Infantry was commanded at the Battle of Gettysburg by Colonel William T. Nicholls, an attorney and state representative from Rutland.
-It brought 647 men to the field, one of the largest regiments in the battle.
+Colonel William T. Nicholls commanded the 14th Vermont Infantry commanded at the Battle of Gettysburg.
+He was an attorney and state representative from Rutland.
+The regiment brought 647 men to the field, one of the largest regiments in the battle.

 The regiment was almost at the end of its nine month enlistment, most of which had been spent picketing rear areas around Washington.
 It was transferred to the Army of the Potomac just before the Battle of Gettysburg and reached Gettysburg after a hard six day march to join the First Corps on the evening of July 1st.

-On July 3rd the 14th Vermont remained in line on Cemetery Ridge as Pickett’s Virginians swept past in their attack towards the Copse of Trees and two other Vermont regiments swung out of the Federal battle line to rake the Virginians in the flank.
-Then Lang’s Florida Brigade approached the Union lines in support of Pickett, and four companies of the 14th Vermont were ordered to swing out to attack them in the flank, throwing the Floridians back and taking many prisoners.
+On July 3rd the 14th Vermont remained in line on Cemetery Ridge while Pickett’s Virginians swept past in their attack towards the Copse of Trees and two other Vermont regiments swung out of the Federal battle line to rake the Virginians in the flank.
+Then Lang’s Florida Brigade approached the Union lines in support of Pickett.
+Four companies of the 14th Vermont were ordered to swing out to attack them in the flank, throwing the Floridians back and taking many prisoners.

 About the 14th Vermont Infantry monument